Weightless, clear SPF that doubles as a smooth primer—wearable daily under makeup without leaving a white cast or heavy finish.

 💡 Editor’s Final Thoughts

 Final Verdict: For most people, Supergoop!
-Unseen Sunscreen SPF 40 is the best vegan sunscreen because it disappears on skin, wears beautifully under makeup, and makes daily SPF feel effortless.
-If you prefer mineral protection with a more matte, tinted finish, Australian Gold Botanical Tinted Face Sunscreen SPF 50 is the best value-forward alternative.
+Unseen Sunscreen SPF 40 is the best vegan sunscreen because it is easy to wear, invisible on skin, and especially convenient under makeup.
+If you want mineral protection with a more matte, tinted finish, Australian Gold Botanical Tinted Face Sunscreen SPF 50 is the strongest value-focused alternative.

 See also